florian-huber/data_science_course/book/01_intro_data_science.md

 <img src="../images/figures_venn_diagram.png" alt="Data Science Venn diagram" width="50%">

-Venn diagram to indicate the intersection of fields for data science.
+**Figure 1.** Venn diagram to indicate the intersection of fields for data science.

 ### Data is nothing new.
 So why now data science?